"Always go where the locals go."

 chor bakr complex

-Fields surrounding bursting forth in cherry blossom flatterings, wild peacocks cawing in empty doorways, the sound of your own astonishment bouncing off heavy doors.
+Fields surrounding bursting forth in cherry blossom flatterings, wild peacocks cawing in empty courtyards, the sound of your own astonishment bouncing off heavy doors.
 Truly a hidden maze of languid exploration.

 Not entirely sure this is the official name, but that's what shows up on google maps.
 It's a run-down, ramshackle affair, and only worth doing if you really have the time.
 The best part of it was actually the journey back to the Kalan Mosque through the tiny alleyways.